1st Person Historical Impersonations

 An Intimate Encounter with Lord Byron – The Prince of Romantic Poets

 The life story of this most famous of English romantics (1788-1824) reads like a script from the latest Hollywood blockbuster, teeming with talent and sensuality.
 The very term ‘Byronic’ has come to symbolize the brilliant, yet self-destructive artist as anti-hero.
-Experience the beauty, power and passion of his poetry and prose as we travel from the courts of Regency England through the age of revolution, adventure, and romance.
-Come feel the passion…
+Experience the beauty, power and passion of his poetry and prose in this tour-de-force, living biography performance in period costume that captures the bravura and very essence of Byron himself.

 All Passion Spent – The Bombastic Life & Beautiful Poetry of Percy Bysshe Shelley